-‘The Bachelor’ 2017 Spoilers – Episode 8: Who Goes Home After Hometown Dates?
+‘The Bachelor’ 2017 Spoilers — Episode 8: Who Goes Home After Hometown Dates?

 After going out with Corinne, he will have hometown outings with Rachel in Dallas Texas; Raven in Hoxie, Arkansas, and Vanessa Grimaldi in Montreal, Canada.
 Now, this is the order that the dates were filmed during taping, but it is not known if this is the order ABC will show them on episode 8 next week.

 There is not a lot known about Corinne’s time with him or the different dates to this point, and that is a bit of a shocking situation.
-Most of the time, the Hometown Dates have a lot of pictures leaked of the couples going out and it is known where they go and what they do, but not this year.
+Most of the time, the Hometown Dates have a lot of pictures leaked of the couples going out, and it is known where they go and what they do, but not this year.

 Now, Wet Paint did point out that a couple of blurry pictures did make their way out of Nick and Raven’s time together in Arkansas.
 There isn’t a whole lot to see, but it is better than the nothing revealed on the others.